corbindavenport/nexus-tools/README.md

 bash <(curl -s https://raw.githubusercontent.com/corbindavenport/nexus-tools/master/uninstall.sh)
 ```

-All tools are downloaded directly from Google's servers during installation, so you're always getting the latest available versions.
-Once Nexus Tools is finished, you can run `adb`, `fastboot`, and other commands straight from the Terminal.
+The applications are downloaded directly from Google's servers during installation, so you're always getting the latest available versions.
+Once Nexus Tools is finished, you can run `adb`, `fastboot`, and other commands straight from the terminal.
 To update, just run the installer again.

 __Note for Linux users:__ Nexus Tools should work on all Linux distros that use Bash shell.
 Only x86/x86_64 platforms are supported.